Milliways2/pi-gpio/README.md

 NOTE Users of pi-gpio or pi_gpio programs on *Raspberry Pi OS* should be members of group gpio (Ubuntu group dialout).
 If error message "Pi Setup failure" the most likely cause is that user does not have access.

-If run with root permision uses character device /dev/mem which allows full access but requires determining the address of the GPIO peripheral which varies depending on SoC.
+If run with root permission uses character device /dev/mem which allows full access but requires determining the address of the GPIO peripheral which varies depending on SoC.

+The socket interface allows access to PWM or clock if started with root permission.